Dear Balaji,

 From India, Jaipur

-- I fully agree and endorse views expressed by Mr. V Balaji.
+I fully agree and endorse the views expressed by Mr. V Balaji.

-- In short what Mr. Balaji suggesting is, there is no need to issue show cause to employee who has worked only for a day and is absconding without giving any intimation or reason from the very second day of his joining the new employment.
-So keep aside the procedure no need to call for reason and explanation from absconding employee, simply treat his/her case as someone who never joined your company.
-Mr. Balaji has also added that, in case employee turns up after few days with some genuine reason for absconding, you may consider his/her rejoining on merits.
+In short, what Mr. Balaji is suggesting is that there is no need to issue a show cause to an employee who has worked only for a day and is absconding without giving any intimation or reason from the very second day of joining the new employment.
+So, set aside the procedure; there is no need to call for a reason and explanation from the absconding employee, simply treat their case as someone who never joined your company.
+Mr. Balaji has also added that, in case the employee turns up after a few days with a genuine reason for absconding, you may consider their rejoining on merits.

-- I agree with the views of other citehr members that one needs to find out internal and external reasons for such behavior by new joinees and corrective action need to be taken.
-But that dose not mean that you need to send show cause to such employees.
-Your show cause is not going to get any reply and it is sheer waste.
+I agree with the views of the other citehr members that one needs to find out internal and external reasons for such behavior by new joiners and corrective action needs to be taken.
+But that does not mean that you need to send a show cause to such employees.
+Your show cause is not going to get any reply, and it is sheer waste.

-- Mark my words, a person who is absconding from the very second day of his/her joining without any reason is already having employment offer/s from other employer/s and has jumped to another company and he/she has no commitment, ethics or a heart to inform you about his decision.
-So simply ignore him/her.
+Mark my words, a person who is absconding from the very second day of joining without any reason is already having employment offers from other employers and has jumped to another company, showing no commitment, ethics, or consideration to inform you about their decision.
+So, simply ignore them.

 From India, Pune